| Term 1 (15 weeks) |

 MATH 2444 |

-(UBC BIOT 241) This is an introductory course on the application of computers and information technology in the field of biotechnology.
-The course covers the use of spreadsheets as tools for the manipulation and analysis of biological data, the use of database tools for the cataloguing and analysis of data, the use of the computer as a data presentation tool, and the use of web based biological databases and data analysis tools.
+(UBC BIOT 241) This is an introductory course on basic descriptive statistics and probability, and the application of computers and information technology in the field of biotechnology.
+The course covers the use of spreadsheets as tools for the manipulation, basic statistical analysis and presentation of biological data.
+The use of appropriate computer tools for more advanced analysis of data and to access biological databases is introduced in the latter half of the course.

 |